The complaint was waiting for them before breakfast.

 Park disappeared into the training room for a while, probably to turn irritation into motion.

-Michael remained in the kitchen and finally opened the message queue he had neglected since submitting the review.
+Michael stayed in the kitchen and finally opened the message queue he had neglected since submitting the review.

 The situation was worse than he had anticipated, or perhaps better, depending on how one measured the damage.